A Beginners Guide to Car Finance and Loans

 How do I repay my car finance loan early?

-If paying a car loan early is allowed, the real question is, really, "should you?"
+If paying a car loan early is allowed, the real question is, really, "Should you?"
 Much depends on the type of finance agreement you have, be it PCP, HP, etcetera.
 With a PCP, you have options such as a voluntary agreement; you can simply hand the vehicle back after a certain period in the contract or once you've paid for a percentage of the car.
 The other involves you asking for a settlement figure, with the lender letting you know how much you need to pay to clear the finance.
 It's also a similar process for HP, although you don't have to pay a balloon payment at the end of the term.

 Is car finance the same as a loan?

 Financing a car sees you borrow an amount of money, either via a dealer or from a bank.
 You then repay that sum, usually plus interest, over a period of time.
-Car finance is similar to a loan in that you have to pay back the amount borrowed, plus interest.
+Car finance is similar to a loan in that you have to pay back the amount you've borrowed plus interest.
 But depending on the type of finance deal, there can also be other fees.
 Both are similar in that they have interest rates, and you'll need a good credit score to get access to the best rates.
 However, car finance options such as HP and PCP require you to pay a deposit, while a loan doesn't need one as you're simply borrowing the full amount from the lender.

 Is car finance or a personal loan better for me?